Oil Bowl (high school): 2000s

-2005: Michael Cowan of Tulsa Berryhill was the defensive MVP in a dominant defensive performance by Oklahoma.
-Cowan had 2.5 tackles, a fumble recovery and a sack in Oklahoma's 38–7 win.
-The 31-point winning margin was the largest in Oil Bowl history, surpassing Oklahoma's 41–13 win in 1999.

-Texas' longest play of the night was a 20-yard return of a fumble recovery.
-Texas quarterbacks Blake Szymanski of Wichita Falls Rider and Chase Daniel of Southlake Carroll were held to a combined 13-of-33 passing for 127 yards and two interceptions.
-Jenks quarterback Andrew Brewer was the offensive MVP with a 3-yard touchdown run and a 1-yard TD pass to William Bencoma.

 2006: Texas claimed a 17–0 shutout, limiting the Oklahoma team to only 89 total yards.
-The Texas defense was led by MVP Jeremy Beal of Carrollton Creekview who had seven tackles, one a half sacks, two forced fumbles and a fumble recovery.
+The Texas defense was led by MVP Jeremy Beal of Carrollton Creekview.
 The offensive MVP honor went to running back Dimitri Nance of Euless Trinity.
 He had 108 yards rushing on 19 carries and caught two passes for 22 yards.
 Justin Fenty scored Texas' first touchdown on a 12-yard pass.
 The other touchdown came on an 18-yard fumble return by Kinzey Joiner.